imgix/contentful/README.md

   <source src="https://user-images.githubusercontent.com/15919091/137049820-8ffc4bfd-43f1-41d2-b078-068ddaaa0c86.mp4">
 </video>

+### Compatibility

+This Contentful app works is **not compatible with Web Folder or Web Proxy Sources**.
+[See the imgix documentation](https://docs.imgix.com/setup/creating-sources) for a list of Sources that you can create in imgix.

 ### Assign to Fields (Optional)

 The configuration page surfaces the option for users to select pre-existing content fields that are compatible with the imgix app.
 Note that the app is configured to integrate with `JSON object` fields only, therefore only fields of this type will be displayed.
 Users may prefer this method over selecting individual fields manually for each applicable content model.